guillaumecherel/monapmc/README.md

 - There both benefit from additionnal cores.
 - They remain similar in quality and speed with more cores.

-MonAPMC offers no advantage here.
+MonAPMC offers no clear advantage here.
 It is expected from the absence of variance in the model run time and the fact that the number of simulation per iteration is a multiple of the number of cores.
 As a consequence the loss mentionned above should be absent: no cpu ever idles in APMC.
 The two following sets of figures will illustrate what happens when the number of simulations per run does not divide into the number of cores, and when the variance of the model run time increases.

 In the second set, K takes the values 4 and 10 and N varies such that N / K takes the values 1, 1/2, 1/10.
 These figures illustrate that: